ikim1991/machine-learning-models/Python/Support Vector Regression/README.md

   7. Visualize results using Matplotlib while using Numpy on our features to smooth out the curve

 The figure below shows the data trained on a SVR Model.
-Note that the model does not fit the last value of our dataset as the algorithm classified as an outlier.
+Note that the model does not fit the last value of our dataset as the algorithm classified it as an outlier.

 ![SVR](./svr.png)